dawsonjon/Chips-2.0/docs/source/language_reference/c_compiler.rst

 Arrays may be passed (by reference) to functions.

-Pointers are not supported, and neither is dynamic memory allocation.
-This is a deliberate decision with low memory FPGAs in mind, and probably won't be supported in future releases.
+Pointers are not supported, and neither is dynamic memory allocation or recursion.
+This is a deliberate decision with low memory FPGAs in mind, these features probably won't be supported in future releases.

 Functions
 ---------